jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinistryAndOversightReport.md

 2. Contact Sherry McMahon
 3. Pending question re Jennifer Roberts and Pam Hazelton: whether approve sharing their information in directory with IMYM
-4. Discussion on greeters – function of M&O
+4. Discussion on greeters'  function of M&O
 5. Up-date on Shii Koeii Community requests
 6. M&O responsibilities for people who do not have cars, getting to meeting.